caocscar/ConnectedVehicleDocs/BSMRxdocumentation.md

 43||firstDistBtwVeh<sup>*</sup>|great-circle distance between the two vehicles of first BSMs|feet 44||lastDistBtwVeh<sup>*</sup>|great-circle distance between the two vehicles of last BSMs|feet

-<sup>*</sup>These field can have null values.
+<sup>*</sup>These fields can have null values.
 If null, it indicates that no bsm was found for that RxDevice between the firstTime-0.1s and lastTime+0.1s.
+Other dependent fields like duration, distance and deltaTmax have been set to 0 in this case.

 ## Coordinate Reference System
 GPS coordinates are in WGS84 or EPSG:4326